FAQs

 You can log back in to the Easol registration platform and change your shipping address there: https://trailescape.myeasol.com/log-in

 Yes!
-For example you may enter Trail Escape Edinburgh but change your mind and want to take part in Trail Escape : Manchester.
-We will allow you to transfer your entry to a different Trail Escape city for an admin fee of £10.
+For example you may enter Trail Escape Edinburgh 2026 but change your mind and want to take part in Trail Escape Manchester 2026.
+You can do that here

 Refunds must be requested within 14 days of booking to support@trailescape.zendesk.com